Heavy-Division/B78XH/.github/CONTRIBUTING.md

 # Contributing to B78X Heavy

-# What can be worked on/altered?
+## What can be worked on/altered?

-Before you begin, it may be helpful to understand what you want to work on, and whether it is possible due to the encryption of various 787 source code files.
+Thank you for your interest in contributing to the B78X Heavy project.
+Before you begin, it is necessary to understand what you want to work on, and whether it is possible due to the encryption of various 787-10 source code files.

 > Keep in mind this list is not set in stone, and Asobo may unlock more of the files to allow 3rd party changes.

+### Possible projects/changes ✅
+* All display frontends (Except EFB)
+* Autopilot logic (With some exceptions such as using the bank angle variable)
+* Custom panel textures (not including text)
+* Custom Sounds (Engines, Cockpit, Switches, etc.)

-### Unable to alter due to encryption
+### Unable to alter due to encryption ❌
 * Forking into a separate aircraft from the default
 * Alterations to the 3D model
 * Lighting